-Calculate estimated total expenses using the following spreadsheets.
+Calculate estimated total expenses for semester-long programs using the following spreadsheets.
 Download the spreadsheet that corresponds to your study abroad program.
 Set program costs are provided, but you will need to enter your financial aid and additional expenses in order to estimate total out-of-pocket costs.
 Find your Financial Aid information on Self Service.
 Note: costs are subject to change at any time.

 Benjamin A. Gilman International Scholarship Program

 This scholarship provides awards for U.S. undergraduate students who are receiving federal Pell Grant funding at a 2-year or 4-year college or university.
 The Gilman Scholarship Program is especially interested in supporting students who are traditionally underrepresented in study abroad, as well as students who are studying abroad in non-traditional locations.

 This scholarship gives preference to students with demonstrated financial need, and strongly encourages students to apply who represent a group that is traditionally underrepresented in education abroad.
 These groups include, but are not limited to minority and first-generation college students

 If you are studying abroad on an ISEP Exchange or Direct program, check out their comprehensive list of scholarship offerings.

 This scholarship is open to individuals, ages 18-30, who will engage in an educational or service learning component during their trip.
 Eligible candidates must also meet specific financial need requirements.
 More information can be found at www.hiusa.org/travel-scholarships.

 The Critical Language Scholarship (CLS) Program is an intensive overseas language and cultural immersion program for American students enrolled at U.S. colleges and universities.
 The program includes intensive language instruction and structured cultural enrichment experiences designed to promote rapid language gains.
 Students receive a full scholarship to participate in this program.